 This was one of my favourite TV series of the 1960s.
 The Space Family Robinson set out to start a new life on a distant planet, but as the title suggests, got a bit lost.
 The series is probably best known for the Robot, who was designed by the same guy who created Robbie the Robot in Forbidden Planet!
 As a babe fan, however, there was no competition.
 Norwegian-born, but half Finnish and half German, Beauty Marta Kristen played Judy Robinson, a 19-year old angel of space.
 One of my favourites of the 1960s.

 By virtue of being listed as sci-fi in IMDb, Batman find itself featured in his website, and lucky for us, too!
 There were some great babes in the TV series, mostly bad, mostly mad, but perhaps that isn't a bad thing.
-There's a great site you can visit to see more of the babes from Batman in the links section, but foe now, my favourites.

 From the good gals, there was Batgirl, Played by Yvonne Craig, who also played commissioner Gordon's daughter.
 Here are pictures of her as both characters...

 As a matter of interest, Yvonne trained as a ballet dancer, and played many dancing parts in her time.
 She also appeared in Star Trek as an Orion Slave girl in "whom Gods Destroy", with a memorable little jig.